 Specifically, a cornea subspecialist diagnoses and manages corneal eye diseases, such as keratoconus.
 Many cornea subspecialists perform refractive surgery (such as LASIK) and/or corneal cross-linking, as well as corneal transplants.

-While keratoconus can be diagnosed by either an optometrist or an ophthalmologist, it is important to find a specialist in your area that is familiar with treating this progressive condition and is performing the FDA approved cross-linking procedure.
+While keratoconus can be diagnosed by either an optometrist or an ophthalmologist, it is important to find a cross-linking expert in your area that is familiar with treating this progressive condition and is performing the FDA approved cross-linking procedure.
 When determining what keratoconus treatment path to follow, you should consult with your eye care providers to determine if corneal cross-linking is right for you.
-Visit our Find an Expert directory today to find a specialist who is performing FDA approved cross-linking.
+Visit our Find an Expert directory today to find a cross-linking expert who is performing FDA approved cross-linking.